 Basilica Cistern Entrance Fee 2025

-It should also be noted that as of 2025, there is a new practice in the Basilica Cistern called “The Night Shift”.
-While The Cistern can be visited at normal prices until 18:30, it offers special events between 19:30 and 22:00 and the ticket price is 2000 TL.
+As of 2025, there is also a special program called “The Night Shift”.
+While the cistern can be visited at standard prices until 18:30, it remains open for special events between 19:30 and 22:00, and the ticket price for this evening experience is 2000 TL.

 Basilica Cistern Opening Hours 2025